Let's let this be the last word on "worn out" vaginas, shall we?

-For adult film performers, or any other woman who has had many partners, again, this really isn't going to change anything in terms of how intercourse feels for either partner or in terms of how large or wide the vaginal canal is in any permanent way.
+For adult film performers, or any other woman (or person with a vagina) who has had many partners, again, this really isn't going to change anything in terms of how intercourse feels for either partner or in terms of how large or wide the vaginal canal is in any permanent way.
 Age can impact that, and often enough, so can childbirth, but even then, again, we are not talking (most of the time) about a radical change, but about a subtle one.

-It might also be helpful to you to know that menstrual cups -- also held in place by the vaginal walls -- only come in TWO sizes that fit nearly all women.
+It might also be helpful to you to know that menstrual cups -- also held in place by the vaginal walls -- only come in TWO sizes that fit nearly all people with vaginas.
 A size to be used by those under 35 or before childbirth, and another to be used by those over 35 or after childbirth.
 Two sizes, that's it.

 I'm sure I've explained this to you before, but just in case I have not, don't forget that temporarily, when you become sexually aroused, the vagina and the vaginal opening DO relax and loosen, and do widen.
 Oddly enough, though, in other ways, that area can get puffier and a little more constricted because of a lot of arousal.
 But neither are permanent: when you're not aroused anymore, your vagina and vulva will look the same as they did before.

 Long story short?
 Intercourse cannot change the geography or function of the vaginal canal, no matter the size of someone's penis.